Marc D. Latman is a Partner in the Corporate Practice of Smith, Gambrell & Russell, LLP and a member of the Firm’s Global Transportation Practice.

 Mr. Latman is a member of the American Bar Association: the Forum on Air and Space Law and serves on the Governing Committee.
 He has also served as the chair and vice chair of the ABA’s Aircraft Finance Subcommittee.
+Mr. Latman is now the Chair of the newly formed Aviation and Space Finance Committee of the ABA’s Forum on Air and Space Law.
 Mr. Latman is also a member of the National Advisory Board of Youth About Business, a national organization that introduces underserved high school students to the world of business through educational programs and “business school” camps.

 Mr. Latman received his B.A. degree in Political Science and Sociology from the University of Michigan in 1994.
 He earned his J.D. degree from Hofstra University School of Law in 1997.

 American Bar Association- International Registry Advisory Board (IRAB) for Aircraft Objects (2015 – Present), Forum on Air & Space Law Governing Committee (2015 – Present), Aircraft Financing Subcommittee Chair (August 2012 – August 2015), Aircraft Financing Subcommittee, Vice Chair (2009 – August 2012)

 Quoted, “What Associates Need To Do To Stand Out,” Law360, January 2015.

 “The Aircraft Sector Understanding of the OECD,” 6th ALTA Aviation Law Americas, Miami, Florida, September 2012.